Transfer operators and atomic decomposition: Transfer operators and dynamics

-{\it Existence of absolutely continuous invariant probabilities.} To this end one need to show that $1$ is an eigenvalue of $\Phi$ and its eigen-space contains a non-negative function $\rho$.
+{\it Existence of absolutely continuous invariant probabilities.} To this end, one needs to show that $1$ is an eigenvalue of $\Phi$ and its eigenspace contains a non-negative function $\rho$.
 Then the measure $\rho \ dm$ is a finite invariant measure.
-One can also estimate the number of absolutely continuous ergodic measures by the dimension of this eigen-space if $\Phi$ also satisfies the quite handy Lasota-Yorke inequality for the pair of Banach spaces $(B,L^1(m))$.\\
+One can also estimate the number of absolutely continuous ergodic measures by the dimension of this eigenspace if $\Phi$ also satisfies the quite handy Lasota-Yorke inequality for the pair of Banach spaces $(B,L^1(m))$.\\

 {\it Exponential decay of correlations.} One needs to show that $1$ is an isolated simple eigenvalue and that the rest of the spectrum is contained in a ball centered at zero and with radius strictly smaller than one.
 Exponential decay of correlation follows for all observables in $B$.\\